TheRealBasic/animated-train/README.md

 - Host: choose Multiplayer → Host to advertise on LAN and wait for a client.
 The host’s currently selected co-op level is synced to the client.
 - Join: choose Multiplayer → Join (direct IP) or LAN Search to auto-discover a host on your network.
 The client will sync to the host’s selected level once connected.
+- Custom levels built in the editor are automatically sent from the host to connected clients before a run begins.
 - Progress is synced for the session; you can return to the main menu from the pause menu to close the connection.

 ## Settings